-Content Expert Scott Shepard and Jessica Zawacki

-- collaboration with employers, coworkers, and patrons,
+- Collaboration with employers, coworkers, patrons, staff, families, and professionals

-- assessing people's skills, work requirements, and other factors that could affect success,
+- Assessing people's skills, work requirements, and other factors that could affect success

-- an emphasis on quality of life for all involved.
+- An emphasis on quality of life for all involved

-Project SEARCH - This resource is dedicated to preparing young people with significant disabilities for success in integrated, competitive employment (free).
+- Project SEARCH - This resource is dedicated to preparing young people with significant disabilities for success in integrated, competitive employment (free).

-Supported Employment: Participant Training Manual - Elizabeth M. Boggs Center on Developmental Disabilities and funded by the state of New Jersey, Department of Human Services, Division of Developmental Disabilities (2009).
+- Supported Employment: Participant Training Manual - Elizabeth M. Boggs Center on Developmental Disabilities and funded by the state of New Jersey, Department of Human Services, Division of Developmental Disabilities (2009).
 This manual contains PBS, and other evidenced based positive supports, information intended to train support staff in providing practical strategies in the work environment when supporting adults with developmental disabilities (free).